Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination: FedMR Approach

 \subsection{Overview of FedMR}

-Figure~\ref{fig:framework}(a) presents the framework and workflow of FedMR, where each training round involves three specific steps as follows:
+Figure~\ref{fig:framework} presents the framework and workflow of FedMR, which consists of two process, i.e., FL training process and the model deployment process.
+In FL training process, unlike FedAvg-based methods that use the same global model for local training, FedMR adopts multiple homogeneous intermediate models for local training, where each client model is dispatched one model.
+Specifically, each training round involves three specific steps as follows: \begin{itemize} \itemsep{-0.1em} \item \textbf{Step 1 (Model Dispatching):} The cloud server dispatches $K$ intermediate models to $K$ selected clients, respectively, according to their indices, where $K$ denotes the number of activated clients participating in each FL training round.
+Note that in FedMR different clients will receive different models for the local training.

-\textbf{Step 1 (Model Dispatching):} The cloud server dispatches $K$ recombined models to $K$ selected clients according to their indices, where $K$ is the number of activated clients, which participate in each round of FL training.
-Note that, unlike FedAvg-based FL methods, in FedMR different clients will receive different models for the local training purpose.
+\item \textbf{Step 2 (Model Upload):} Once its local training is finished, a client needs to upload the parameters of its newly updated local model to the cloud server.

-\textbf{Step 2 (Model Upload):} Once the local training is finished, a client needs to upload the parameters of its trained local model to the cloud server.
+\item \textbf{Step 3 (Model Recombination):} The cloud server decomposes received local models into multiple layers individually in the same manner and conducts the random shuffling of the same layers among different local models.
+Then, by concatenating layers from different sources in order, a new local model can be reconstructed.
+Note that any decomposed layer of the uploaded model will eventually be used by one and only one of the recombined models. \end{itemize}

-\textbf{Step 3 (Model Recombination):} The cloud server decomposes received local models into multiple layers individually in the same manner and then conducts the random shuffling of the same layers among different local models.
-Finally, by concatenating layers from different sources in order, a new local model can be reconstructed.
-Note that any decomposed layer of the uploaded model will eventually be used by one and only one of the recombined models.
+In the model deployment process, the cloud server aggregates all the intermediate models to generate a global model and deploys the global model to all the local clients for specific tasks.